AprilSylph/XKit-Rewritten/docs/Chapter 4.1 - Feature metadata.md

 This is useful for splitting one option into multiple options with finer granularity, or moving preferences from one feature to another, without requiring user action if it can be avoided.

-The value type for each preference type is different, so it is not automatically possible for a preference to inherit from any preference.
-If a preference wants to inherit a stored value that is not compatible with its preference type, the feature code must account for this on a per-case basis.
+The storage value type for each preference type is different, and no type conversion occurs when inheriting a storage value.
+If a preference wants to inherit a stored value that is not usually compatible with its preference type, the feature code must permanently expect and properly handle storage values corresponding to the inherited preference type _and_ the inheriting preference type.

 `"inherit"` is optional on every preference type that supports it.